The Newberry College Loan Repayment Promise

 Q: Who is eligible for the Loan Repayment Promise?

-A: All incoming freshmen are eligible beginning with the Fall 2016 class.
-Transfer students with at least two academic years to complete at Newberry College are also eligible beginning with the Fall 2016 semester.
-Current students are not eligible for this program; however, they will continue to benefit from the tuition freeze provided by the Newberry College Tuition Promise
+A: All incoming freshmen are eligible for the Loan Repayment Promise.
+Transfer students with at least two academic years to complete at Newberry College are also eligible.
+Currently enrolled students are not eligible for this program; however, they will continue to benefit from the previously offered tuition freeze program that has now been replaced by the Newberry College Loan Repayment Promise.

 Q: How much does the Loan Repayment Promise cost?